 When visiting Olympic National Park, don’t miss exploring its beautiful coastline.
 The park has over 70 miles of rugged and wild coastline, much of which is only accessible by hiking trails.

 Rialto Beach is especially popular due to its easy access off Highway 101.
-But many of the more secluded beaches will provide peace and solitude away from the crowds if that is more your speed.

 Where to Stay in Olympic National Park